 This can have harsh consequences where a given country imposes sentences of imprisonment considerably in excess of standard UK sentencing for an equivalent offence.
 For example, some drugs offences considered relatively minor in the UK and which would not necessarily attract a prison sentence at all can be very harshly sentenced in other countries, for example in Russia.

 For those who have been sentenced to a period of imprisonment abroad, the length of time during which they will not be allowed in the UK will remain the same.
 However, as explained below, if a person has been convicted of an offence which is not considered an offence under UK law, such as proselytism, this offence will be disregarded.

 Applications for entry clearance might be granted despite prison sentences in certain limited circumstances.
 These exceptions do not appear in the rules themselves but instead are set out in a separate Home Office policy document: General grounds for refusal: Section 1.

 Breach of ECHR or Refugee Convention

-The Home Office’s guidance states this exception is likely to be rare, and most likely to apply in cases where a person was deported from the UK, but their deportation order was later revoked on the grounds that it violated the ECHR, the Refugee Convention or compassionate grounds.
+The Home Office’s guidance states this exception is likely to be rare, and most likely to apply in cases where a person was deported from the UK, but their deportation order was later revoked on the grounds that it violated the European Convention on Human Rights, the Refugee Convention or compassionate grounds.
 This does not mean that the person will be allowed to claim asylum or make an application for protection from outside the UK.

-The Home Office defines the scope of the exception as follows:
+The Home Office defines the scope of this exception as follows:

 This means a situation where refusal would be unjustifiably harsh.
 A person who is convicted of a criminal offence and sentenced to imprisonment, regardless of whether this is in the UK or elsewhere, must be aware it can affect their ability to gain entry to other countries.
 Therefore, it would take compelling factors to grant entry clearance or leave to enter when they would otherwise be refused.